ipdk-io/networking-recipe/docs/guides/security-guide.md

 on the same system as server).

 ### P4RT client
-The p4rt-ctl (P4RT client) will default to communicate via secure mode using port 9559.
+The P4Runtime Control client will default to communicate via secure mode using port 9559.
 If certificates are not available, the P4RT client will attempt a connection using insecure client credentials as a fallback mechanism.
-Note that the communication may fail if infrap4d runs in secure mode only.
-Both server and client should specify insecure mode for this to work.
+Note that the communication will fail if infrap4d runs in secure mode only.
+Both server and client must specify insecure mode for this to work.

 ### gNMI client

-The gnmi-ctl(gNMI client for DPDK) or sgnmi_cli (gNMI client for Intel IPU E2100) requests are directed to port 9339.
-If infrap4d is run in insecure mode, a flag is available on client side to use insecure mode.
+gnmi-ctl (the gNMI client for DPDK) and sgnmi_cli (the secure gNMI client) issue requests to port 9339.
+If infrap4d is started in insecure mode, a flag must be specified so the client also runs in insecure mode.

 For DPDK,
 ```bash